-Most people think allodial title status is ideal because you cannot lose it in nearly any circumstances.
+Most people think “true allodial title” is ideal because you cannot lose it.

 However, it isn’t perfect in all circumstances.

-Allodial titles cannot be lost, but they also cannot be transferred or encumbered without losing their allodial status.
+Theoretically, allodial titles cannot be lost or encumbred, but they also cannot be transferred, sold or given away without losing their allodial status.

-Once incorporated, the improvements become part of an allodial title and become exempt from lien or seizure of the property to pay a contractor’s bill.
+Once incorporated, the improvements would become part of the allodial title and become exempt from lien or seizure of the property to pay a contractor’s bill.

-Thus, a contractor may be hesitant to work with you.
+Thus, it would be hard to find a contractor willing to work with you.